Carousel slide projector: Physical form

 A separate, circular tray holds several (usually 80 or 140) 35mm slides, and is filled with each slide placed in upside down and backwards, so that the image is projected with the correct orientation.
+The tray is in a horizontal orientation, like a merry-go-round or carousel, whence the name.
 The tray has a metal plate on the bottom with an opening approximately 5 mm wide, barely large enough to pass a single slide to the projection gate below it.

 The projector body contains a motor which rotates the plastic main body of the tray (containing the slides) while the metal plate is fixed with the opening over the projection gate.
 As the tray is advanced, a reciprocating mechanism pushes the currently loaded slide back out into the tray, then the tray is rotated, dropping the next slide into position between the light source and lens.
+A shutter in the projector closed during slide changes; on projectors built from 1981 on, that shutter remained closed when no slide was in the gate.

 A common series of carousel projectors with a horizontally mounted tray was introduced in the spring of 1962 by Kodak (Kodak Carousel/Ektagraphic).
 The earliest Carousel models (mostly known as the 500-series) are compatible only with the 80-slide trays.

 The Kodak system offered three advantages over the straight-tray, horizontal-feed systems that were then common on the market.
 The Carousel tray held slides in place with a locking ring on its hub, preventing slides from accidentally spilling out of the tray if it was dropped.
 By using gravity to lower the slide into the projector, the chance of jamming was greatly reduced, since a warped slide would not descend past the point at which it encountered resistance in the mechanism.
 The circular tray also enabled the projector to display automated shows without the need to manually reset the slide tray between performances.

 Kodak also offered a stack loader that allowed running a stack of up to 40 slides without using a tray, but forward only; and clip sets holding up to 36 slides per clip.
 A box of 12 clips could store up to 432 slides, and keep them organized.

+A more robust version, the Ektagraphic Carousel projector, was produced for the industrial and trade show market.
+It was basically the same projector, but designed for operation for events lasting for days or weeks.
+It was available with a zoom lens, enabling the projector to be positioned away from the middle of the audience.

 During the 1970s, Kodak also produced a Pocket Carousel projector for use with miniature 110 format Kodachrome and Ektachrome slides.

 The Kodak Carousel projector was discontinued in October 2004.